-Learn how Google Signals can enhance your marketing strategy – especially as the web moves towards cookieless browsing.
+Learn how Google Signals can enhance your marketing strategy – especially as the web moves towards cookieless browsing (updated July 2023).

-Here’s Google’s own summary of the feature in Google Analytics 4:
+Here’s Google’s own summary of the feature in GA4:

 In Google’s own words, “when users have Ads Personalization turned on, Google is able to develop a holistic view of how those users interact with an online property from multiple browsers and multiple devices.”

-Google Signals uses aggregate data, meaning personal data is anonymised and never exposed.
+Google Signals use aggregate data, meaning personal data is anonymised and never exposed.
 This places the technology outside of the scope of GDPR regulations, which aim to protect the personal data of individuals.

 That being said, using Google Signals still comes with certain privacy considerations.
 By activating the feature, you enter into an agreement with Google that states you must have all the necessary privacy disclosures in place to ensure users are aware their data is being collected and they consent to it being collected, stored and used for advertising purposes.